Does Turmeric Help Repair Skin Barrier? Science Explained

 AMVital skincare is formulated with barrier health in mind.
 All products avoid common barrier irritants like sulfates, synthetic fragrances, and harsh preservatives.

 The turmeric formulas deliver curcumin at effective but gentle concentrations.
 They're suitable for sensitive and compromised skin.
-For barrier repair, AMVital's gentle turmeric gel cleanser provides anti-inflammatory benefits without stripping.
+For barrier repair, AMVital's gentle turmeric gel cleanser provides soothing benefits without stripping.

 Here's to your golden glow!